 This is a place that many people disagree and there is no clear answer in scripture.
 Some people believe you do reach perfection in this life time.
 I am of different kind of mind.
 I think I will always have the capacity to sin and struggle with sin until the day I die.
 Maybe I am wrong, who knows.
 I guess I will have to ask God when I meet him in heaven.

-My husband has asked an important question.
-“If you cannot be perfect and sinless in this lifetime why try so hard?
+This brings about the question of “If you cannot be perfect and sinless in this lifetime why try so hard?
 Why not just live you life with no regard for sin?”
 For me I have 2 reasons.
 I have witnessed and experienced the suffering caused by our sin.
 I do not want to cause suffering in other so I attempt to do the right thing.
-Second sin causes separation between us and God.
-I like experiencing God in my life.
+Second sin causes separation between us and God leading to bondage.
+I like experiencing God in my life and being free in Christ.
 I want to experience him so I try to live a life without sin.

 What about when I fail?
 Well that is why God is so great.
 For he will forgive me over and over as long as I come to him asking forgiveness.